 The Housing Stock Upgrade Initiative (HUSI) program was conceived to upgrade or replace mobile homes and manufactured homes that have long outlived their designed life span.
 The objective of the project was to identify and integrate sufficient resources, incentives and savings necessary for homeowners to replace rural substandard housing, specifically obsolete manufactured homes or MMHATs (Mobile Homes, Manufactured Homes and Trailers).
-The goal is to create options and pathways with a simplified approach that are financially realistic to the homeowner, while identifying potential risks and liabilities.
+The goal was to create options and pathways with a simplified approach that are financially realistic to the homeowner, while identifying potential risks and liabilities.

-In November 2013, NeighborWorks Umpqua, an OS project partner, received a grant for over $450,000 from the Meyer Memorial Foundation that will jump start the reHome Oregon project in Curry County, and eventually beyond.
+In November 2013, NeighborWorks Umpqua, an OS project partner, received a grant for over $450,000 from the Meyer Memorial Foundation that would jump start the reHome Oregon project in Curry County, and eventually beyond.